BCDevOps/openshift-wiki/docs/Jenkins/VerifyDeploy.md

 Note:

-openshiftVerifyDeployment doesn't really work well with Rolling deployment strategy when verifying` the replica count.
+openshiftVerifyDeployment needs the deploy to have started, otherwise with the Rolling deployment strategy when verifying` the replica count verifyDeploy returns too early.
+This can be archived by adding a sleep 5 before the verifyDeploy step.
-This is because with a rolling there is always a pod running.
-The old Pod is shutdown when new one is available.

 See
 https://github.com/BCDevOps/jenkins-pipeline-shared-lib